Cool down on a hot summer day with a tart and sweet homemade lemon curd ice cream recipe. It’s a winning combination that reminds me of my childhood.

 - 1 cup blueberries

-Pour the mixture into the ice cream maker and churn according to the ice cream maker's directions.
+- Pour the ice cream base mixture into the ice cream maker and churn ice cream according to the ice cream maker's directions.

 - Once the ice cream mixture has finished churning and is thick and creamy with stiff peaks, muddle the berries and fold them into the ice cream creating swirls and distributing the berries.

 - Transfer to a freezer container container or loaf pan and for best results allow the finished ice cream to freeze for at least 4 hours before serving.